 After completing high school adults with special needs are cut loose from public programs.
 They have no where to go and little to do.
 The Restoration Farm is standing in to become an employment training location so that adults with special needs can come and learn valuable job skills in order to qualify for a paying position in the community.

-- To create and maintain an agricultural learning center for adults with special needs.
+- To create and maintain an agricultural learning center/vocational training site for adults with special needs.
 Groups from different nonprofits which support the community of special needs will schedule times to learn employment skills in a beautiful agricultural setting.

 Adults with Disabilities Deserve More Independence

 All parents want to see their children grow to the point of independence.
 It’s no different for parents who have a child with special needs.
 The Harford County school system provides a useful context for some of these children, along with other specialized schools.
 But what happens when the child becomes an adult?

 Once a child with special needs leaves the school system the county government has fulfilled its obligations and has nothing else to offer.
 Parents struggle with managing a daily schedule for both their adult child with special needs, and continuing on in their responsibilities at work.
 Where can help be found?